Tarun Tahiliani

-Early life and family
+Biography

 Tahiliani was born and brought up in Mumbai in extended Sindhi family.
 His father Admiral R H Tahiliani, was with the Indian Navy, thus his family including sister Tina Tahiliani were posted to various locations in India.
 After studying initially at Campion School, Mumbai, then during his teenage, his father was posted to Delhi, then he went to study at The Doon School, a boarding school in Dehradun, passing out in 1980.
 After his schooling he joined St. Stephen's College in Delhi as an honours student.
 However, not finding it challenging enough, he left it after a year and then went on US, where he studied at Vassar College, New York for one year, and went on to obtain a degree in Business Management from the Wharton Business School, University of Pennsylvania.

 His father, later served as the Chief of the Naval Staff of the Indian Navy between 1984 and 1987 and as the Governor of Sikkim between 1990 and 1994.
 His mother Jaswanti Tahiliani was the first female engineer in Mumbai, who studied at VJTI, Mumbai.
 She died of cancer, while he was still studying at Doon School, a few years later his father remarried.

 While studying in US, through a common friend, he met Sailaja (Sal), an economics student at the University of Pennsylvania, and his future wife.
 They married soon after his return to India.
 Sal, who was brought up in New York, had a short modelling career wherein she even modelled for Pierre Cardin, before heading Tahiliani retail operations.
 The couple have two sons.